 The ACE Lab at WPI addresses challenges related to small unmanned aerial vehicles (UAVs) and self-driving cars.
-We are proud to be a part of the Aerospace Engineering program at WPI.
+We are proud to be a part of the Aerospace Engineering Department at WPI.

 In the air UAVs – or “drones” in common parlance – have found a wide variety of commercial and civilian applications including photography, videography, surveillance, infrastructure inspection, and more.
 Many off-the-shelf UAVs are now capable of moving between given waypoints without remote piloting, but fully autonomous motion remains a challenge.
 At the ACE Lab, we address (1) motion planning and control to achieve higher levels of autonomy, and (2) interactions of planning and sensing among a team of heterogeneous UAVs.